 Get TEFL qualified

 First things first, you’ll need to get TEFL qualified.
-We’ve developed an Advanced TEFL course specifically for teaching English online, which guides you through the technologies and mediums used for online teaching as well as showing you how to set yourself up online and start finding work!
+Most online teaching companies require teachers to have at least a 120-hour TEFL qualification.
+We’ve also developed an advanced TEFL course specifically for teaching English online, which guides you through the technologies and mediums used for online teaching as well as showing you how to set yourself up online and start finding work!

 Start building up a client base at home

-If you’ve never taught English before then it’s a good idea to get some experience and building up an income stream from home can be a lot less stressful than trying to do it abroad.
+If you’ve never taught English before then it’s a good idea to get some experience first.
+Building up an income stream from home can be a lot less stressful than trying to do it abroad.

 Online teachers find work via companies and/or through their own websites – don’t worry if you don’t know where to start with that since our Teaching English Online course teaches you how to set up your very own site!
-Companies such as Tutor ABC and italki will take a commission while you’ll keep everything you earn if the work comes in through your own website.
+Online teaching companies will take a commission or share of what a student pays while you’ll keep everything you earn if the work comes in through your own website.

 This way you’ll get an understanding of what sort of money you can earn before you set off, which brings us onto the next tip…

-The cost of living can be significantly lower than at home so you’ll find your money goes a lot further, but you’ll need money for flights and accommodation, so always carefully budget with travelling costs in mind.
+Depending on the destinations, the cost of living can be significantly lower than at home so you can find your money goes a lot further.
+Remember that you’ll need money for flights and accommodation, so always carefully budget with travelling costs in mind.
 Work out how much you need to be working to fund your travels and keep in mind any additional costs such as transfer fees and how long it might take money you’ve been paid to arrive in your account.